ActiDoo/clusterrebootd/docs/OPERATIONS.md

    host.
 File detectors watch for the presence of a path while command detectors interpret the exit code and inherit per-run timeouts.【F:examples/config.yaml†L1-L37】
-2. **Define the health script** – Point `health_script` at an absolute path and configure `health_timeout_sec` so the runner can cancel long-running checks.
-   The orchestration loop executes the script before and after lock acquisition, injecting context that indicates the current phase and lock state.【F:examples/config.yaml†L39-L55】【F:pkg/orchestrator/runner.go†L485-L500】
+2. **Define the health script** – Point `health_script` at an absolute path and configure `health_timeout_sec` so the runner can cancel long-running checks, then tune `health_publish_interval_sec` to control how often the daemon refreshes the etcd heartbeat between orchestration passes.
+The orchestration loop executes the script before and after lock acquisition while a separate heartbeat loop keeps the shared cluster view current, injecting context that indicates the current phase and lock state.【F:examples/config.yaml†L39-L57】【F:pkg/orchestrator/runner.go†L485-L500】【F:pkg/orchestrator/health_publisher.go†L1-L96】
 3. **Configure the distributed lock** – Supply at least one etcd endpoint, namespace, and `lock_key`; ensure `lock_ttl_sec` exceeds the health timeout so the lease outlives the slowest permissible health check.
 Enable mutual TLS by